AdguardTeam/AdguardKnowledgeBase/04.android/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/Blog/Android/3-6/apps-management.png" style="border: 0px solid #efefef; max-width: 300px; padding: 2px;" />

-Tapping the icons, you will see a screen showing app-specific traffic to help you make more informed decisions.
+By tapping the icons, you will see a screen showing app-specific traffic to help you make more informed decisions.
 As can be noted, AdGuard is of help not only with ad filtering and privacy protection, it can aid your device function better, saving battery life and traffic as well.

 <a id=" filtering-log"></a>
 ## Filtering log